 - Choose the ad format

 - 4Set the budget and schedule the campaign

 Before you get started, you’ll need a Campaign Manager account, which will connect to your company page and be your hub for all your advertising campaigns.
 In addition to creating and managing campaigns, you can add users, manage billing and track performance from this portal.

 Step 1: Determine the Ad Objective

-Choose from LinkedIn’s seven campaign objectives by determining the action you want your audience to take.
+Choose from LinkedIn’s eight campaign objectives by determining the action you want your audience to take.
 According to LinkedIn, “Choosing an objective helps us customize your campaign creation, deliver the best ROI for your stated goal, and show you relevant reporting.”

 Step 2: Build the Target Audience

 Keep in mind that most of LinkedIn’s account data are provided by users through their profiles and the way they engage on the platform.
 LinkedIn leverages this user-generated information to allow advertisers to deliver ads to their own specifications.
 Building target audiences basically creates filters to include or exclude people from your list, based on a range of criteria.

 - Don’t be overly broad.
 It’s better to create multiple campaigns with custom messages for each audience versus lumping everyone into one campaign and delivering a generic ad.

 - Don’t be overly narrow.
 Creating an audience that’s too narrow means your ad won’t reach many people.